aery32/aery32-refguide/source/modules.rst

         aery_spi_init_master(spi0);
         spi0->MR.pcsdec = 1;

-When the SPI peripheral has been initialized as a master, we still have to setup CS line 0 (NPCS0) with the desired SPI mode and shift register width.
+When the SPI peripheral has been initialized as a master, we still have to setup its CS line 0 (NPCS0) with the desired SPI mode and shift register width.
 To set these to SPI mode 0 and 16 bit, call the npcs setup function with the following parameters

 .. code-block:: c